jrorrison/crawler/README.md

 This also has the advantages that later, if required, we could move to multi threaded or even distrubuted task processing.

+Url handling seems to be the more tricky part here.
+I've implemented code to remove url hashes as they should not change the page content.
+We can't totally strip query string params from urls as they are important but we could maintain a list of ones we know don't change page content e.g. utm_

+Detecting if links are external is also interesting.
+At the moment I've went for simply checking if the url contains a protocol and the domain differs from the start one.
+There may be other cases we don't handle here e.g. www.google.com (no protocol)

 ### Libs used

 We use the axios library for http requests.
 Although is is a bit heavy for what we need it has the advantage of handling redirects for us which simplifies our code.